 There are many things older individuals can try that may improve or cure their incontinence.
 Scheduling trips to the bathroom is one way to help prevent accidents.
 Double voiding can also be effective: the individual urinates, waits a few minutes, then urinates again; this trains them to empty the bladder more fully.
 Kegel exercises can be effective at any age.
 If these measures fail, there are also medications and surgical procedures available that can help.

-Adult nappies are one of the best item on the market for managing both urinary and faecal incontinence.
+Adult nappies are one of the best item on the market for managing both urinary and faecal incontinence and we have a wide range of options.
 Modern adult nappies come in a wide range of shapes and styles.
-Unlike the bulky nappies of the past, many modern items look and feel like normal underwear.
+Unlike the bulky adult nappies of the past, many modern items look and feel like normal underwear.
 This allows you to manage your incontinence discreetly and get on with life.

 Different Types of Adult Diapers